opencell-community/opencell-community.github.io/content/iot/sensor_setup.md

 5. Accept any permissions requirements.
 6. Follow the installer’s instructions.
 > **NOTE:** Make sure to select the USB driver component and associated .ino files
-7. Open the program and go to Tools > Manage Libraries.
-The following window will pop up:
-> INSERT IMAGE 1
-8. Install the following libraries (by typing into the  _Filter your Search_ box):
+7. Install the following libraries (by typing into the  _Filter your Search_ box):
 	1. **ArduinoJson** (by Benoit Blanchon, version 6.19.1)
 	2. **DHT Sensor Library** (by Adafruit, version 1.4.3) --with all the missing dependencies
 	3. **Google Cloud IoT Core JWT** (by Gus Class, version 1.1.11)